 Sometimes called a Baby Swap, Child Swap or Rider Swap pass, this is a special form of FASTPASS that can be obtained from a Cast Member when there is a young (or otherwise cannot be left unsupervised) guest who can’t go on a FASTPASS/FastPass+ attraction.
 For the rest of this section, call that person the “ineligible” person, and the person who is staying behind the “stay behind” (I welcome a better term) person.
 What makes a person “ineligible” is vague – certainly anyone who doesn’t meet the height or age requirements (if any) of an attraction.
 A person who does meet the requirements but simply is unwilling to ride does not make them ineligible, but it is up to the Cast Member, and some are more flexible than others.
 For the most part, the only guaranteed way to get a Rider Switch pass is to have a child who does not meet the height requirement, and the Cast Member may require them to be measured, and will definitely need to see them.

-In general, Rider Switch is only available at FastPass+ attractions that have a height requirement – see below for exceptions, however.
+In general, a Rider Switch pass is only available at FastPass+ attractions that have a height requirement – see below for exceptions, however.

 You can obtain one Rider Switch pass per ineligible/stay behind pair – i.e. one person staying behind but supervising two children can only get one pass, and two adults staying behind for one child can only get one pass, but one pass allows up to three guests to ride.

 To obtain one, you speak to the Cast Member at the entrance (the Greeter).
-Show them you have a ineligible guest (you must actually show the child, and they may be measured), and they will hand someone in the party a Rider Switch pass (usually they hand it to one of the guests going in the first group, who would then bring it back to the stay behind guest when they return, but sometimes they will hand it to anyone in the party).
-Alternately at some attractions they may hand one of the first group a lanyard that you turn it further down the queue for the actual Rider Switch pass.
+Show them you have a ineligible guest (you must actually show the child, and they may be measured), and they will scan a person’s MagicBand to add a Rider Switch entitlement electronically, or hand someone in the party a physical Rider Switch pass.
+Usually they hand it to one of the guests going in the first group, who would then bring it back to the stay behind guest when they return, but sometimes they will hand it to anyone in the party.
 The remaining guests MUST proceed into the Standby queue immediately, or the FastPass+ queue if you already have a FastPass+ reservation and the Return Window is open.

-Walt Disney World has also been testing a method to insure less abuse of the system, where a member of the party entering the attraction first is given a green card, which is handed in later in the attraction and they are given the Rider Switch pass.
+Walt Disney World has also tested a method to insure less abuse of the system, where a member of the party entering the attraction first is given a green card, which is handed in later in the attraction and they are given the Rider Switch pass.
+This does not appear to have become common practice.

-When those guests exit, the remaining guest and up to two others (so they don’t have to ride alone) can then enter the FastPass+ queue, turning in the Rider Switch pass.
+When the first guests return, the remaining guest and up to two others (so the stay behind person doesn’t have to ride alone) can then enter the FastPass+ queue, turning in the Rider Switch pass.

 A Rider Switch pass can be used any time the same day it is obtained, actually – you do not need to use it right away.
 Use it any time that day at your convenience.
 In fact, they may have an expiration date several days in the future, and could be used on another day – but they are meant to be used on the same day – the future expiration is more a matter of printing convenience.